hocop/Better_color_detection_for_OpenCV/README.md

 **Advanced color detecting tool for OpenCV**

-When we detect color on the image in opencv we use `cv2.inRange` function like in this tutorial:
+When we detect color on an image in opencv we use `cv2.inRange` function like in this tutorial:
 *https://henrydangprg.com/2016/06/26/color-detection-in-python-with-opencv/*

 However, sometimes accuracy of this approach is not satisfactory.
 Also it is usually difficult to define the range.